lsst-epo/investigation-docs/GalacticPropertiesContainer-Component-Documentation.md

           className="brightness-vs-distance"
 ```

-In the `<GalacticProperties>` component are explicitly inject the lables, accessors, and units, respectively.
+In the `<GalacticProperties>` component are explicitly inject the labels, accessors, and units, respectively.
 Additionally, the callback function `this.userGalacticPropertiesCallback` is bound into the `selectionCallback` prop.

 ```javascript
           {...{